 To Sum Up

-Losing money on apartments impacts high risk more than low risk areas.
-That type of suffering combined with higher insurance premiums and body corporate levies to feed LTMP funds might result in declining apartment values, as well as the leaky buildings suffer.
+Losing money on apartments impacts high risk more than low risk areas as to see below.
+That type of risk with higher insurance premiums and body corporate levies to feed LTMP funds might result in declining apartment values, as well as the leaky buildings suffer.
 Well, time will tell.

 Property Investor’s Blog